-Our Nearest Neighbor told me a while back that when the POs were getting ready to move out they had a garage/yard sale to lighten their load.
-Now when we were in escrow and discovered the baffle wall of the septic tank had collapsed, instead of additional discounts we made a tiny list of items we were interested in obtaining.
-When I say tiny I mean tiny: the washer and dryer, a small metal table shoved into a corner that I wanted for the boys’ space, a cafe table and two chairs for it that were and are still in the great room, and an outdoor heater which we have yet to touch.
-Now keep in mind all the yard/garden things like shovels, the lawn mowers, ladders, etc were stipulated to stay with the house as part of the sale.
-They were really keen to sell us the pool table they had in the Studio but neither of had any interest and I know from seeing it up on craigslist that they were pretty desperate to get rid of it–dropping the price from three grand down to just a few hundred dollars.
+When we were in escrow and discovered the baffle wall of the septic tank had collapsed, we made a tiny list of items we were interested in obtaining instead of requesting additional discounts.
+When I say ‘tiny,’ I mean tiny: the washer and dryer; a small metal table shoved into a corner that I wanted for the boys’ space; a cafe table and two chairs that were and are still in the great room; and an outdoor heater which we have yet to touch.
+Now keep in mind all the yard/garden things like shovels, lawnmowers, ladders, etc. were stipulated to stay with the house as part of the sale.
+They were really keen to sell us the pool table they had in the Studio, but neither of us had any interest in it, and I know from seeing it later on Craigslist that they were pretty desperate to get rid of it, dropping the price from three grand down to just a few hundred dollars.

 While it wasn’t as giant a step as cleaning out a stable stall, it did feel quite good to get rid of more useless stuff that was left behind.